js05212/PyTorch-for-NPN/README.md

 * For regression tasks (Boston Housing) using MLP, run the command: 'sh regress_mlp.sh'

 ## Short code example:
+This is *everything* to implement a three-layer NPN on PyTorch (essentially only need to replace nn.Linear with NPNLinear):
 ```python
 from npn import NPNLinear
 from npn import NPNSigmoid